BDC Hamburger Icon

 12. Capitalize on e-commerce

-Cloud services such as Webflow, Wix and Squarespace allow novices to build functional, sophisticated and beautiful websites.
-Business owners can also link these websites directly to their cloud or on-premises CRM, databases and other business management software to keep track of sales, items left in inventory, payment and shipping statuses, and more.
+Cloud services, such as Webflow, Wix and Squarespace, allow novices to build functional, sophisticated and beautiful websites.
+Business owners can also link these websites directly to their cloud or on-premises CRM, databases and other business management software to keep track of sales, items left in inventory, payment and shipping statuses and more.
+[Learn more about how Wix can help your e-commerce business.]

 Cloud hosting service providers also assist with search engine optimization to give your site the best chance of being seen by searchers.
-Cloud software such as Jasper can help you write blogs and product descriptions to rank even higher in Google search results.
+Cloud software, such as Jasper, can help you write blogs and product descriptions to rank even higher in Google search results.
 [Learn more about how to build a successful SEO strategy.]

 How much does the cloud cost?

-Chris Porteous contributed to the writing and reporting in this article.
+Chris Porteous contributed to this article.

 Mark Fairlie